abarker/typped/doc/sphinx_docs/dispatching.rst

 Instead of directly calling a fixed head or tail handler for a token, the ``recursive_parse`` function instead calls a function ``dispatch_handler``.
 This function takes an argument which specifies whether to fetch a head or a tail handler.
-This function select a construct, as described above, and returns the handler function.
+This function selects a construct, as described above, and returns the handler function (actually a wrapper function that first runs the handler and then does type checking on the returned subtree).
 For convenience the arguments to the handler are bound, since they are already known.

 The typing system which is implemented in the Typped parser is also based on the preconditioned dispatching design.
 Type-signature information can